MAPC/mapc-components/README.md

 7. Once the component is finished (or close to it), open a new [Pull Request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) (PR) for review.
 Feel free to open a [draft PR](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests#draft-pull-requests) if you want to share in-progress code with other collaborators for additional feedback.

-8. Once the code is reviewed, approved, and merged to `main`, [GitHub Actions](https://docs.github.com/en/actions) will automatically deploy the updated Storybook and publish the new version to `npm`.
+8. Once the code is reviewed, approved, and merged to `main`, [GitHub Actions](https://docs.github.com/en/actions) will automatically deploy the updated Storybook.
+An administrator for this repository can then manually build the distribution artifacts and publish them `npm`.